 “Why ya so sad, boy?”
-Vic asked.
+Vic asks.
 “And why’d ya change the words about yer dog bein’ dead?”

 “Cops killed my dog, an’ it jist makes me so sad.
 Had to sing ta let it all out.”

-Vic looked at me sharply, “Ya said cops killed yer dog?”
+Vic looks at me sharply, “Ya said cops killed yer dog?”

 “Yeah.
 Well, ‘twas my fault.
 Max was protecting my friends.
 The cops shot ‘im.”

 “Max?”
-Vic looked quickly at me.
+Vic again looks quickly at me.
 “The dog killed at the Skynyrd show last Spring?”

 “I knew ya was too good a musician to not be a pro.
 You’s in False Gods, huh?”

-I just hung my head.
-Tom looked confused.
-We weren’t supposed to let anyone know who we really were.
-I’d blown our cover.
+I just hang my head.
+Tom looks confused.
+We aren’t supposed to let anyone know who we really are.
+I’ve blown our cover.

 “Whateva happened after that show.
 Y’all blew away Skynyrd.
-No one’s heard a ya since.”
+No one’s heard of y’all since.”

 “No way we blew away Skynyrd.
 They came out and played with us after the shooting ‘cause everyone was runnin’ away.
 We gots ta play ‘Free Bird’ with ‘em and everyone come back.
 We be jammin’ with ‘em.
 That’s all.”